apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 #### Writing a new Dockerfile based on an existing published container image {#writing-new-dockerfiles}

-Steps:

 1. Create a new Dockerfile that designates a base image using the [FROM instruction](https://docs.docker.com/engine/reference/builder/#from).
-As an example, this `Dockerfile`:

 ```
 FROM apache/beam_python3.7_sdk:2.25.0